dwyl/elixir-auth-google/README.md

 or what types of data they are storing in the App.
 Privacy is maintained.
-So if you use the @dwyl app to plan your wedding or next holiday, Google will not have _any_ of that data and will not serve any annoying ads based it.
+So if you use the @dwyl app to plan your wedding or next holiday, Google will not have _any_ of that data and will not serve any annoying ads based on your project/plans.